kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 ### Risks and Mitigations

 Many cloud providers today support an "opt-out" annotation for this behavior.
 The annotation is specific to the cloud provider.
-Introduction of the `loadBalancerClassName` field at this point would mean that cloud providers need to start accounting for both existing annotations and the new field.
+Introduction of the `loadBalancerClass` field at this point would mean that cloud providers need to start accounting for both existing annotations and the new field.

 ## Design Details

-Introduce a new field to Service `spec.loadBalancerClassName`.
+Introduce a new field to Service `spec.loadBalancerClass`.

-If the field `spec.loadBalancerClassName` is not set, the existing cloud provider will assume ownership of the Service Type=LoadBalancer resource.
+If the field `spec.loadBalancerClass` is not set, the existing cloud provider will assume ownership of the Service Type=LoadBalancer resource.
 This is required to not break existing clusters that assume Service Type=LoadBalancer is always managed by the cloud provider.